bosonprotocol/boson-protocol-contracts/docs/local-development.md

 ## [Intro](../README.md) | [Setup](setup.md) | [Tasks](tasks.md) | Local development | [Architecture](architecture.md) | [Domain Model](domain.md) | [State Machines](state-machines.md)

-If you want to develop against the Boson protocol smart contract, you need to set up the local development enviromnent.
+If you want to develop against the Boson protocol smart contracts, you need to set up the local development enviromnent.
 Follow the steps on this page to get the complete set of instructions that will help you set up the environment in no time.

 ## Prerequisites